NREL/wind-hybrid-open-controller/docs/controllers.md

 reducing wear and tear on the battery.
 Designed to create a second-order closed-loop system response to reference inputs.
-Generally speaking, increasing the controller gain `k_batt` increases the natural frequency of the second-order system response, and if increased to far, can lead to instability.
+Generally speaking, increasing the controller gain `k_batt` increases the natural frequency of the second-order system response, and if increased too far, can lead to instability.
 The default value for `k_batt` is 0.1.

-The `BatteryController` also enables clipping of the reference to throttled the battery at high and low states of charge (SOC).
+The `BatteryController` also enables clipping of the reference to throttle the battery at high and low states of charge (SOC).
 This throttling is applied by specifying four SOC thresholds between 0 and 1: below the first threshold, the reference is nullified;
 between the first and second, the output reference is linearly ramped up; between the second